jsnyders/ClimbingComp/README.md

 ### Install MariaDB

-Get the 5.5 series MariaDB software from [https://downloads.mariadb.org](https://downloads.mariadb.org) and follow instructions.
+Get the 10.0 series MariaDB software from [https://downloads.mariadb.org](https://downloads.mariadb.org) and follow instructions.

-MySQL should also work but this has not been tested.
+MariaDB 5.5 and MySQL should also work but this has not been tested.

 Test that MariaDB is installed with: